szgrune/PG-Co/onside.md

 ![](./assets/img/Doha Store Banner.png)

 Onside produces apparel and objects associated with the beautiful game.
 Launched in late 2022, its first collection sold under the Doha Superstore centered around the players, events and iconography of the “most normal world cup so far.”
 A new collection centered around the champions league is slated to drop before the end of this season.
-After a comprehensive site audit, we overhauled Kimino’s e-commerce with a web redesign and the introduction of Klaviyo email marketing.
-We used data collected with tools ranging from General Instance to Google Analytics to craft a unique user experience centered around maximizing e-commerce revenues while remaining faithful to Kimino’s elegant identity and emphasis of traditional Japanese farming methods.

 <figure>
     <img src="./assets/img/Shirts Quadpanel.png">